Dialysis & Pregnancy

 Dialysis during pregnancy - what you need to know!

 During pregnancy, you may have significant complications if you are on dialysis.
 These include high blood pressure (=hypertension) or anemia.
-The latter means that you have too few red blood cells in your blood - they are responsible for transporting oxygen in your body.
-Successful pregnancies increased over the decades and are now about 86% in patients on intensified hemodialysis.
-The preterm birth rate is about 41%.
+Anemia is when you have too few red blood cells in your blood - they are responsible for transporting oxygen in your body.

 Complications in dialysis pregnancy - which ones can occur?

 Pregnant women on dialysis are at particular risk.
-Primarily, the unborn child is exposed to the dangers of occurring complications, however, these can also occur to a lesser extent for the mother.
+Primarily, the unborn child is exposed to the dangers of complications, however, these can also occur to a lesser extent for the mother.

-High blood pressure is a problem.
-This must be lowered, but not too radically, otherwise the blood supply to the unborn child can no longer be guaranteed.
-It can also lead to the pregnant person suffering from anemia.
-Due to the fact that there are too few red blood cells, there may be an undersupply of oxygen to the organs.
-This can be a problem for you as well as for the unborn child.
-You should avoid blood pressure values below 120/80 mmHg and above 140/90 mmHg.
-As a pregnant woman on dialysis, you also have a significantly increased risk of pre-eclampsia.
+As a pregnant person on dialysis, you also have a significantly increased risk of pre-eclampsia.
 Your medical team will be able to tell you how to prevent this.
 An elevated blood urea level can also lead to increased amniotic fluid in many cases of dialysis pregnancies.

 Dialysis in pregnancy - does anything change?